-Unlike in-cam noise reduction, Neat Video’s algorithms reduce noise much more accurately, preserving fine details, and do that everywhere in the frame, not just in flat areas.
-The process starts with analyzing noise present in the video and finding the noisiest areas within a frame.
-Once the program knows what kind of noise your video has, it turns on the filter and like a very fancy sieve separates that noise from the actual details.
+Unlike in-cam noise reduction, Neat Image's and Neat Video’s algorithms reduce noise much more accurately, preserving fine details, and do that everywhere in the frame, not just in flat areas.
+The process starts with analyzing noise present in the image/video and finding the noisiest areas within a frame.
+Once the programs know what kind of noise your image/video has, they turn on the filter and like a very fancy sieve separates that noise from the actual details.
 The profile-based separation allows making the entire frame clean while maintaining fine details.

 Once again, if the quality is important, then it is better to reduce noise using more sophisticated algorithms available in post.

 As mentioned above, in order to separate noise from the image details Neat Video needs to analyze the noise present in the video.
 The program analyzes the noise taken from a featureless area without details to study the characteristics and intensity of “pure” noise.
 If you give Neat Video a clip that has been denoised by your camera’s built-in noise reduction, and so the featureless areas are already smooth, then the profiler will analyze those smooth areas and may get a wrong idea about the noise in that video.
 As flat areas have very little noise after the in-cam noise reduction, the program gets a sample that is not representative of the original noise that still covers the details.
 The accurate separation of noise from details is not possible in this case and the final result will not look as good as it could if Neat Video was applied alone, without the preceding in-cam noise reduction.